-All assets were recreated by me from scratch, with the following exceptions:
+All assets (backgrounds, card frames, UI elements, etc) were recreated by me from scratch, vectorized with 1080p native resolution in mind.
+The following exceptions apply:

-The monsters, bosses and GFs cards' images were remade using the original PSX 3D models;
+• The images of the monsters, bosses and GFs cards were remade using the original PSX 3D models;

-The players cards' images were remade using original Tetsuya Nomura artworks;
+• The images of the players cards were remade using the original Tetsuya Nomura artworks;

 • A more aggressive one, used by original Triple Triad themes (FF8 and FF14), giving more priority to flipping as many cards as possible and setting up traps for combos than preserving a low vulnerability;

-• A more defensive one, used by the Tetra Master inspired themes (FF9 and FF11), giving more priority to avoiding unecessary battles than to attacking as many cards as possible.
+• A more defensive one, used by the Tetra Master inspired themes (FF9 and FF11), giving more priority to avoiding unnecessary battles than to attacking as many cards as possible.

-All original rules were implemented along with additional rules based on other incarnations of Triple Triad and the creativity of the author.
+All the original Triple Triad rules were implemented along with additional ones based on other incarnations of the card game.
 Bellow is a brief explanation of the implemented ruleset:

 Open